iolcos/mcp-opencode-bridge/README.md

 ## Overview

-Each configured OpenCode agent (`implementer`, `reviewer`, `tester`, ...) is discovered from `.md` files with YAML frontmatter and registered as its own MCP tool.
+Each configured OpenCode agent is discovered from `.md` files with YAML frontmatter and registered as its own MCP tool.
 When a tool is called, the server:

-1. Spins up a dedicated Docker sandbox for the session via the [`sbx`](https://github.com/) (Docker Sandboxes) CLI.
+1. Spins up a dedicated Docker sandbox for the session via the [`sbx`](https://www.docker.com/products/docker-sandboxes/) (Docker Sandboxes) CLI.
 2. Starts `opencode serve` inside that sandbox and waits for it to come up.
 3. Talks to it over HTTP, posting the prompt and racing the response against the sandbox's own SSE `/event` stream so a pending permission request (e.g. "may I run this shell command?") surfaces immediately instead of hanging.
 4. Lets the caller resolve any pending permission via the `answer_permission` tool, then resumes the run.